 1 teaspoon ground cinnamon

-1/2 teaspoon ground chili
+1/2 to 1 teaspoon ground chili

 - Prep any whole spices by grinding them and then measuring them.
 Use a very clean coffee grinder, spice grinder, or mortar and pestle.